 Income taxes: The Credit Union is exempt, by statute, from federal income taxes.
 The Credit Union is a state-chartered credit union described in Internal Revenue Code (IRC) Section 501(c)(14).
 As such, the Credit Union is exempt from federal taxation of income derived from the performance of activities that are in furtherance of its exempt purposes.
-However, the Credit Union is subject to unrelated business income tax.
+However, the Credit Union is subject to taxes related to unrelated business income, certain excise expenses and political donations.

 FASB Codification Topic 740, Income Taxes, provides guidance for how uncertain tax positions should be recognized, measured, disclosed and presented in the financial statements.
 This requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Credit Union's tax returns to determine whether the tax positions are more likely than not to be sustained "when challenged" or "when examined" by the applicable tax authority.
 Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax expense and liability in the current year.
-For the years ended December 31, 2022 and 2021, management has determined that there are no material uncertain tax positions.
+For the years ended December 31, 2023 and 2022, management has determined that there are no material uncertain tax positions.